 This is one of those delicious recipes you should get the gist of then make it your own.
 It is completely adaptable to whatever you have on hand.

 No smoked paprika?
 Use regular paprika.
 Don’t like anything spicy?
 Leave out the jalapenos.
-Want to swap beer for the beef broth?
+Want to swap beer as the cooking liquid for the beef broth?
 Go for it!

 Essentially we are making slow cooked beef which, in my opinion, makes the ultimate tacos recipe.